DavidLearn129/asm/README.md

 # asm

-Sample scripts in x86 (and possibly c) to assembly learning.
+Sample scripts in x86 (and possibly c) for assembly learning.